How To Add Water To Koi Pond Without Killing Your Fishes

 9. Introduce beneficial bacteria to your pond water because they have a role of breaking down the nitrogen cycle.
 They also work to break down harmful ammonia into safe nitrate.

-10. Test the pond water every week; there are safe chemical kits that can help you test your pond water which is recommended if you have fish that are sensitive like Koi.
+10. Test the pond water every week; there are safe chemical kits like the API FRESHWATER MASTER TEST KIT that can help you test your pond water which is recommended if you have fish that are sensitive like Koi.

 11. Take out debris in the pond before it decays.